fxr256/fxr256.github.io/_posts/2019-01-06-knowledge-transfers.markdown

 in the future.
 This could be fixed by spending more time on the session, but this makes them even more expensive.

 #### It Addresses the Wrong Problem
-A knowledge transfer intends to spread some information within the team.
+A knowledge transfer meeting intends to spread some information within the team.
 Usually, this is about obscure code areas or complex functionalities of the product.
 The core assumption behind this is that the rest of team is either unable to get an insight into this part of the code/product by themselves or that it would take an unreasonable amount of time.
 From my point of view this is the core issue.
-Every part of your code/product should be easy to understand for a competent developer.
+Every part of your code and/or product should be easy to understand for a competent developer.
 You should have enough automated tests and product specification at hand that it is possible to make changes to the code and that bugs can be separated from features.
 This good practice eliminates the need for most knowledge transfer sessions by itself and pays off in other areas as well.